sahilng/host-containerized-apps/README.md

-# Docker Host Setup Template
+# Host Docker Containers Template

 Use this template to self-host multiple containerized applications using containerized Nginx